kudobuilder/kudo/keps/0033-structured-parameters.md

 - Easily extendable with custom attributes like `trigger` and `immutable`
 - Rich ecosystem of tools and libraries e.g. [UI generators](http://json-schema.org/implementations.html#generators-from-schemas)

-Latter point might help to build an ecosystem around KUDO operators which might help driving KUDOs adoption.
+This latter point might help to build an ecosystem around KUDO operators which might help driving KUDOs adoption.

 ### Goals